Looking for small studio apartment ideas to make your place feel spacious? Check out this design that’s perfect for adulting millennials!

 8. Small Studio Apartment Abstract Runner Rug

 Instead of adding a large area rug, a runner was placed next to the bed.
-The reason being the full size rug under the bed would extend into the desk area.
+The reason being the full-size rug under the bed would extend into the desk area.

-That would make the desk chair half on and half of which is not ideal.
+That would make the desk chair half on and half off which is not ideal.
 The other reason is the majority of the rug would be under the bed except for about 2 feet next to the bed.

-That’s really a waste of so the runner was the better option for this space.
+That’s a waste of so the runner was the better option for this space.
 The faux fur rug is layered on top of the runner but it’s great for in front of the sofa too.

 Sitting Area Small Studio Apartment Ideas